 Money Belt or Bra Pocket

 For those days when I need more than just a few credit cards and some cash, I bring a day bag with me packed full of Travel Supplies: snacks, water, layers, a charger, extra camera (you never know), umbrella, etc. This super cute day bag looks amazing in photos.
-Jeremy’s day bag holds all of our camera gear and kept it waterproof and super protected.
+Jeremy’s camera day bag holds all of our camera gear and keeps it waterproof, theft-resistant and super protected.

 If you know a frequent traveler who ISN’T using packing cubes, get ready: you’re about to change their lives.
 Forget disorganized suitcases and backpacks.
 Forget hunting through all of your semi-folded clothes to find that ONE shirt.
 Packing cubes like these turn you from a messy human into a super organized traveler!
 Trust us – we’re insanely messy humans and we never ONCE struggled to find what we needed in our packs during our year-long honeymoon.
 Life changing!